Fushimi Inari Shrine

 • Tours

-• Guided tours of Fushimi Inari Shrine, where expert guides share the history, meaning, and stories behind the famous red torii gates and mountain trails, start from just $60.
-These tours offer deeper insight into one of Japan’s most iconic spiritual sites.
+• Guided tours of Fushimi Inari Shrine, where expert guides share the history, symbolism, and stories behind the famous red torii gates and mountain trails, start from just $60.
+These tours offer deeper insight into one of Japan’s most iconic spiritual landmarks.

 See tours →